Romer-Morales/CCM101-rfmorales/Laboratory-05-Cloud-Data-Engineer/storage-types-research.md

 ## Why Object Storage is Best for the Client

-Object Storage is the best choice for storing millions of user-uploaded images because it is highly scalable and designed for large amounts of unstructured data.
-Unlike traditional hard drives, it can easily grow as more photos are uploaded and it is very cost-effective for this type of data.
+For me object Storage is the best choice for storing millions of user-uploaded images because it is highly scalable and designed for large amounts of unstructured data.
+Unlike traditional hard drives, it can easily grow as more photos are uploaded and it is very cost-effective for this type of data in short easy access you can click in the images or file will show that all.